Thinking critically about research

 Memory study scenarios (handout or QR code below)

-- The should tick the boxes for conclusions they agree with.
+- They should tick the boxes for conclusions they agree with (see linked page)

 Discussion